FEMA Advisory and Compliance

 - Foreign Exchange Management (Possession and Retention of Foreign Currency) Regulations, 2000

 - Foreign Exchange (g proceedings) rules, 2000

-We at Chartered Accountant India advices our client how to handle your affairs with regard to any foreign exchange transactions in India for all your inflow and outflow.
+We at Chartered Accountant India advise our client how to handle your affairs with regard to any foreign exchange transactions in India for all your inflow and outflow.
 If you are looking for FEMA Advisory and compliance services, then feel free to contact us.
 We will be happy to help you.